 This program supports member colleges hiring of a postdoctoral teaching fellow in Asian Studies.
 Member colleges select the needed discipline and individual fellow.

 Fall 2020 Competition for AY 2021-22/23 Teaching Fellows

 Through the generous support of the Henry Luce Foundation, ASIANetwork has been providing its member colleges with grants to support the hiring of a postdoctoral teaching fellow in Asian Studies.
-ASIANetwork – Luce Teaching Fellows (recent recipients of a terminal degree from a North American university) spend one year at an ASIANetwork college, teaching and participating in the intellectual and cultural life of the host college.
-ASIANetwork will award three grants each year for three academic years (2014-15, 2015-16, and 2016-17).
+ASIANetwork – Luce Teaching Fellows (recent recipients of a terminal degree from a North American university) spend one or two years at an ASIANetwork college, teaching and participating in the intellectual and cultural life of the host college.
+We reserve the right to reduce a deserving 2-year application to a one-year grant.

-ASIANetwork will provide $40,000 to each of the selected colleges as partial support for the hiring of the teaching fellow and an additional $1,000 stipend to the fellow’s mentor.
+ASIANetwork will provide $38,000/year to each of the selected colleges as partial support for the hiring of the teaching fellow for one or two years and an additional stipend to the fellow’s mentor ($1,250 for a 2-year and $750 for a 1-year grant).
 The host college will follow its own search and employment procedures within the context of Program guidelines provided by ASIANetwork.